 Driven by large year-on-year international passenger growth, the 4,080 m² additions to the southern end of the terminal almost doubled the size of the airport’s international operations.
 These changes allow the airport to process up to 1,000 passengers per hour, compared to the previous limit of only 480.
 The terminal can now better cater for existing passenger volumes and accommodate future growth.

-The site required a full time H&S coordinator at all times.
-This role was to induct and manage the workforce’s safety on site, managing and enforcing Cook Brothers Construction H&S system and Site Specific Safety Plan, incorporating the liaison between the construction site and the tight security measures of a fully operational international airport.
+A full-time H&S coordinator managed the workforce’s safety on site incorporating the tight security measures of a fully operational international airport.
 A bridge was used to pass from landside to the site, which was fully hoarded to make the site airside as well, thus negating the challenges that come with airside work.